sumguytho/SpiralKnightsMods/README.md

 ## Launching Spiral Knights with mods

+### Quickstart

+ 1. Download mods-<version>.zip
+ 2. Extract folder mods-<version>
+ 3. Copy contents of mods-<version> to Spiral Knights directory
+ 4. Double click cmd_launch.bat on Windows or cmd_launch.sh on Linux distro
+ 5. Type `/mods list` in game chat to check whether the mods have been loaded

+### Explanations

 All mods should be placed in `/path/to/project/spiral_shared/code-mods`, a.k.a. in directory code-mods in Spiral Knights installation directory.